Claudia Conway Deletes TikTok Videos About Donald Trump And Mom Kellyanne, Posts Statement

 “My daughter, Claudia, is beautiful & brilliant.
 She has access to to top doctors & health care & lives comfortably.
 Like all of you she speculates on social media Yet she’s 15 You are adults We have COVID, but it’s clear who’s really sick.”

 Kellyanne confirmed on Friday, October 2, that she had tested positive for the coronavirus.
 It is unclear how she contracted the virus.
-The teenager followed up on Sunday, October 4, with a series of now-deleted videos regarding the timing of her mother’s diagnosis, and confirming that she was also experiencing symptoms.
-On Tuesday, October 7, Conway confirmed via Twitter that her daughter had also tested positive, but the rest of her family had, so far, tested negative.
+The teenager followed up that Sunday with a series of now-deleted videos regarding the timing of her mother’s diagnosis, and confirming that she was also experiencing symptoms.
+Three days later Conway confirmed via Twitter that her daughter had also tested positive, but the rest of her family had, so far, tested negative.